Shlomo Goren: Third Temple in Jerusalem

-Goren, surrounded by other Israeli soldiers, blows his shofar in front of the Western Wall following Israel's successful capture of East Jerusalem during the Six-Day War, 1967.
+Goren blows his shofar at the Western Wall after Israel's capture of East Jerusalem in the Six-Day War, 1967.

-Goren repeatedly advocated or supported building a Third Temple on the Temple Mount from the 1960s onward, and was associated with various messianic projects involving the Temple Mount.
+Goren repeatedly advocated for building a Third Temple on the Temple Mount from the 1960s onward, and was associated with various messianic projects involving the Temple Mount.
 He was well known for his controversial positions concerning Jewish sovereignty over the Temple Mount.
 On 15 August 1967, two months after the Six-Day War, Goren led a group of fifty Jews onto the Temple Mount, where, fighting off protesting Muslim guards and Israeli police, they defiantly held a prayer service.
 Goren continued to pray for many years in the Makhkame building overlooking the Temple Mount, where he conducted yearly High Holiday services.
 His call for the establishment of a synagogue on the Temple Mount has subsequently been reiterated by his brother-in-law, the former Chief Rabbi of Haifa, She'ar Yashuv Cohen.

 Goren was sharply criticized by the Israeli Defense Ministry, who, noting Goren's senior rank, called his behavior inappropriate.
 The episode led the Chief Rabbis of the time to restate the accepted laws of Judaism that no Jews were allowed on the mount due to issues of ritual impurity.
 The secular authorities welcomed this ruling as it preserved the status quo with the Waqf, the Islamic authority.
 Disagreeing with his colleagues, Goren continually maintained that Jews were not only permitted, but commanded, to ascend and pray on the mount which is the holiest site in Judaism.

 The actual question of Goren's radicalism remains controversial.
 One widely repeated story about Goren claims that shortly after the Israeli capture of the Temple Mount, the rabbi either argued that Israel should destroy the al Aqsa Mosque and Dome of the Rock, or simply said that it would have been a "good thing" if they had been accidentally destroyed.
-Goren's close assistant Rabbi Menachem Ha-Cohen, who was with Rabbi Goren throughout that historic day, denied ever hearing Goren make such a remark.
+Goren's close assistant Rabbi Menachem Ha-Cohen, who was with Goren throughout that historic day, denied ever hearing Goren make such a remark.
 Goren himself personally denied this charge several times.
-However, Goren did make a speech later that year to a military convention, recorded and later broadcast on Israel's army radio, in which he said of the Dome of the Rock and the al-Aqsa Mosque that "Certainly we should have blown it up.
+Goren made a speech later that year to a military convention, recorded and later broadcast on Israel's army radio, in which he said of the Dome of the Rock and the al-Aqsa Mosque that "Certainly we should have blown it up.
 It is a tragedy that we did not do so."

 After retiring from official duties as Chief Rabbi, Goren opened and lead the Idra Yeshiva near the Western Wall.
 The yeshiva changed and was renamed after Goren's death.